-Fort Wayne Sister Cities International, Inc. was established in 1976 and organized in 1983 as an Indiana corporation, FWSCI, a 501(c)(3) Corporation, is affiliated with Sister Cities International, headquartered in Washington, D.C.
+Fort Wayne Sister Cities International, Inc. (FWSCI) was established in 1976 and organized in 1983 as an Indiana corporation, FWSCI, a 501(c)(3) Corporation, and is affiliated with Sister Cities International, headquartered in Washington, D.C.

-The Sister Cities committee serves as a vehicle for representatives from the Chambers of Commerce and departments of economic development from all the Sister Cities to participate in exchanges and dialogue for future collaboration.
+The Sister Cities committees serve as a vehicle for representatives from the Chamber of Commerce and department of economic development from all the Sister Cities to participate in exchanges and dialogue for future collaboration.
 To foster cultural exchanges for young people, Fort Wayne Sister Cities International, Inc. is continually developing its student exchange programs, building upon the importance of maintaining the link between education and global awareness.

-- Bishop Dwenger High School - Stanislaw Malachowski High School, Bilingual Division (the oldest high school in Poland, established in 1180)
+Bishop Dwenger High School - Stanislaw Malachowski High School, Bilingual Division (oldest high school in Poland, established 1180)

-- Carroll High School – Takaoka Kogei School
+Carroll High School (originally established with Elmhurst HS) – Takaoka Kogei School